ohnekopf/zhongwen/README.md

 ## Keyboard Navigation
-Some users don't use Zhongwen to look up individual words, they want to read an entire paragraph or article.
-In this case, rather than having to trace all the words with the mouse, you can use Zhongwen's built-in keyboard navigation
+Some users don't use Huahua to look up individual words, they want to read an entire paragraph or article.
+In this case, rather than having to trace all the words with the mouse, you can use Huahua's built-in keyboard navigation
 support: You can move from character to character or from word to word by pressing keys on your keyboard: